 In addition to job- or role-related CRM software, some solutions are created specifically for certain industries, such as:

 - Real estate: CRMs built for real estate agents and agencies feature tools like video email, cloud storage for housing contracts and other documents, and the ability to search public social profiles to learn more about a lead.
 Many also integrate with popular real estate services like Realtor.com and Zillow for a greater range of lead capture.

-- Call centers: CRM call center software combines customer relationship management tools with a VoIP business phone system that’s designed to handle the large call volumes of contact and call centers.
+- Call centers: CRM call center software combines customer relationship management tools with a voice-over-internet-protocol (VoIP) business phone system that’s designed to handle the large call volumes of contact and call centers.
 They often integrate with customer service solutions like help desk software.

 The Real Cost of CRM Software